brandonbloom/metaclj/README.md

 ### Staged Compilation

-The `meta/do` macro will perform meta-quoting to zero or more forms, then evaluate each of them:
+The `meta/do` macro will perform meta-quoting on zero or more forms, then evaluate each of them:

 ```clojure